 NOTE: The following regulations apply to all levels of tournament competition unless otherwise specified.
-They have been adopted by the Ohio High School Athletic Association Board of Directors December 2, 2021.
+They have been adopted by the Ohio High School Athletic Association Board of Directors on October 27, 2022.

-The Executive Director is authorized to modify these regulations when it is deemed necessary, subject to ratification by the Board of Directors.
+The Executive Director is authorized to modify these Regulations when it is deemed necessary, subject to ratification by the Board of Directors.